jalvesaq/vimcmdline/README.md

 ## Usage

-If you are editing one of the supported file types (julia, lisp, ruby or haskell), in Normal mode do:
+If you are editing one of the supported file types (julia, lisp, ruby or haskell, sh, matlab), in Normal mode do:

   - `<LocalLeader>s` to start the interpreter.